In one large bowl add flour, baking soda and salt and set aside.

 Add vanilla and blend well.

-Pour flour mixture slowly into the mixer, then the chocolate chips (and nuts if desired), and blend just until all the flour is incorporated.
+Pour flour mixture slowly into the mixer, then add the nuts and white chocolate chips and blend just until all the flour is incorporated.

 Bake cookies, one baking sheet at a time for 10-12 minutes (I usually bake mine for 10 minutes).

-Remove the cookies from the oven when the edges of the cookies are just BEGINNING to get golden brown, and the centers of the cookies appear slightly under-baked.
+Remove the cookies from the oven when the edges of the cookies are just BEGINING to get golden brown, and the centers of the cookies appear slightly under-baked.

 Allow the cookies to cool about 5 minutes on the baking sheets, and they will continue to cook, and firm up.
 Once partially cooled, carefully transfer cookies to a cooling rack.